fwsGonzo/gamebro/README.md

 ### 16-bit pixel buffer

-The pixel buffer is 16-bits so that it can fit 15-bit colors if anyone wants to re-add the support.
+The pixel buffer contains indices for colors in the current frame.
+You must assume that the palette changes between frames, and in some games even changes during frame rendering.
+An index is 8-bits and the machine needs 64 (0-63), where index 32 is white.
+The pixel buffer element size is 16-bits so that it can fit 15-bit colors if anyone wants to re-add the support.
 It is somewhat costly to do it this way without using macros.
 The emulator used to support a wide variety of color modes, but it's too costly to maintain and the vast majority of GBC games don't change palettes mid-frame, even though they can.
 You can replace some code in the GPU, specifically the return values of colorize_tile() and colorize_sprite(), to just write the color directly to the pixel buffer.
 The method to computing a CGB color is simply:
 ```C++
   uint16_t rgb15 = this->getpal(index*2) | (this->getpal(index*2+1) << 8);
 ```
-You can also use bit 15 for something extra.
+You should apply a curve to the 15-bit color to make it more appealing, or dull if you want to emulate the real GBC LCD screen.
+You can use the last bit (bit 15) for something extra.

 ### Debugging
 Run the command-line variant in your favorite OS, and press Ctrl+C to break into a debugger.
 Only caveat is that the break is always at the next instruction.